Haptic & Hue

 Haptic and Hue explores how cloth speaks to us and the impact it has on our lives.
 It looks at how fabric traditions have grown up and the innovations that underpin its creation.
-It thinks about the skills that go into its production, and the economic and environmental impact of cloth making.
+It thinks about the skills that go into its production and the economic and environmental impact of its production.

 Haptic & Hue uncovers how the desire for fabrics, dyes and yarn have developed deep human skills, changed cultures, shaped languages, and built and destroyed empires.
 It looks at how textiles cast a different light on the story of humanity, drawing on history, human ingenuity, trade and culture.